 The striking red and gold Gothic wrought iron chandeliers that hang in Bath Abbey were once powered by gas, and in fact were only converted to electricity in 1979.
 Aside from discolouring the stonework and causing choirboys to feel queasy, the gas lighting didn’t actually provide much light, so after 100 years of service they were upgraded by means of an anonymous donation (perhaps one of those choirboys).

 The chandeliers were designed by one of the most prominent British metalworkers of the Victorian era Francis Skidmore.
 Skidmore collaborated with architect Sir Gilbert Scott on several grand ecclesiastical projects, including the famous choir screen in Hereford Cathedral.
 The chandeliers in Bath Abbey are typical of his ornate, flamboyant, majestic style.

 There are iron candle snuffs all over the city, usually by the front door to allow visitors to cut their lights before entering the house.
 Perhaps less called for these days than the still-serviceable boot-scrapers, they are charming reminders of another age and of a time when the blacksmith was greatly in demand all over the city for any number of reasons.

 Even less in demand than a candle snuff these days, the winch outside number 14 Alfred Street would once have lowered bags of coal down to the servants’ quarters.
 Incidentally, Alfred House has a lovely example of an arched lamp holder with candle snuffs on either side.

-Click here to download a map of the full Bath Ironwork Walk, or drop into the Visitor Information Centre to pick one up.
+Click here to download a map of the full Bath Ironwork Walk.